graphhopper/graphhopper/docs/web/api-doc.md

 weighting        | `fastest`  | Which kind of 'best' route calculation you need.
 Other option is `shortest` (e.g. for foot and bike) and `curvature` (only for motorcycle) edge_traversal   |`false`     | Use `true` if you want to consider turn restrictions for bike and motor vehicles.
 Keep in mind that the response time is roughly 2 times slower. algorithm        |`dijkstrabi`| The algorithm to calculate the route.
-Other options are `dijkstra`, `astar`, `astarbi`, `alternative_route` and `round_trip` heading          | NaN        | Favored heading direction for points.
+Other options are `dijkstra`, `astar`, `astarbi`, `alternative_route` and `round_trip` heading          | NaN        | Favour a heading direction for a certain point.
 Specify either one heading for the start point or as many as there are points.
 In this case headings are associated by their order to the specific points.
-Headings are given as north based clockwise angle between 0 and 360 degree, NaN indicates non specific heading.
-Does only give valid results in the flexibility mode. heading_penalty  | 120        | Penalty for omitting a specified heading.
-The penalty corresponds to the accepted time delay in seconds in comparison to the route without a heading. pass_through     | `false`    | If `true` u-turns are avoided at via-points with regard to the heading_penalty.
-Does only give valid results in the flexibility mode. round_trip.distance                 | 10000 | If `algorithm=round_trip` this parameter configures approximative length of the resulting round trip round_trip.seed                     | 0     | If `algorithm=round_trip` this parameter introduces randomness if e.g. the first try wasn't good alternative_route.max_paths         | 2     | If `algorithm=alternative_route` this parameter sets the number of maximum paths which should be calculated.
+Headings are given as north based clockwise angle between 0 and 360 degree. heading_penalty  | 120        | Penalty for omitting a specified heading.
+The penalty corresponds to the accepted time delay in seconds in comparison to the route without a heading. pass_through     | `false`    | If `true` u-turns are avoided at via-points with regard to the `heading_penalty`. round_trip.distance                 | 10000 | If `algorithm=round_trip` this parameter configures approximative length of the resulting round trip round_trip.seed                     | 0     | If `algorithm=round_trip` this parameter introduces randomness if e.g. the first try wasn't good alternative_route.max_paths         | 2     | If `algorithm=alternative_route` this parameter sets the number of maximum paths which should be calculated.
 Increasing can lead to worse alternatives.